Student Academic Resources Peer Advising Program

-The SARN Peer Advising Program provides students with a well-informed resource about the curriculum and course registration, as well as academic resource referrals, beginning with New Student Orientation and continuing throughout the year.
+The SAR (Student Academic Resources) Peer Advising Program provides students with a well-informed resource about the curriculum and course registration, as well as academic resource referrals, beginning with New Student Orientation and continuing throughout the year.

-The Program is coordinated through the Student Academic Resources Network (SARN).
+The Program is coordinated through the Office of Student Affairs.
 It will help prepare students for their initial meetings with faculty advisors and support the academic achievement and success of all students.
-The training and supervision of the peer advisors will be administered by the Associate Dean of Student Academic Resources in close cooperation with Academic Affairs and SARN.
+The training and supervision of the peer advisors will be administered by the Associate Dean of Student Academic Resources.

 On-line Faculty Recommendation Form for Peer Advisor (This is a quicklink to an on-line form in the faculty e-portfolio; students who click on the link will receive an error message.)